mikkosyrja/speedcrunch-android/README.md

 - Key x produces character y for another variable name
 - Key X= produces (x)= for function definition (foo(x)=)
 - Keys ← and → move cursor to start or end of expression

-xxx Bottom pulley menu has functions for copying latest result or expression to clipboard, pasting clipboard contents to the expression field and clearing the history list.

 For more information, see desktop SpeedCrunch [documentation](http://speedcrunch.org/userguide/index.html).